Lexington Symphony: Jonathan McPhee

-Jonathan McPhee is the Music Director and conductor of the Lexington Symphony.
-Mr. McPhee is also Music Director of the Boston Ballet Orchestra, and the Nashua Symphony Orchestra & Chorus in New Hampshire.
+Jonathan McPhee is the music director and conductor of the Lexington Symphony.
+He is also music director of the Boston Ballet Orchestra, and the Nashua Symphony Orchestra & Chorus in New Hampshire.

 Recent guest engagements include the Portland Symphony Orchestra, Plymouth Philharmonic, Youngstown Symphony Orchestra, the Orquesta Sinfonica de Tenerife in Spain, and the Lithuanian National Orchestra.
-Mr. McPhee has also appeared with the BBC Scottish Symphony Orchestra, Buffalo Philharmonic, the Louisiana Philharmonic, The Hague Philharmonic, Rochester Philharmonic, San Francisco Symphony, Orchestre Colonne (Paris), the National Philharmonic in London, the Danish Radio Symphony Orchestra, and the Bergen Philharmonic Orchestra in Norway, among others.
-Mr. McPhee has conducted for many of the world's premier dance companies, including the New York City Ballet, The Royal Ballet (England), Martha Graham Dance Company, National Ballet of Canada, and the Australian Ballet.
-In addition, Mr. McPhee has also conducted opera, appearing with Opera Boston, the American Opera Center in New York, and Boston University Opera.
+McPhee has also appeared with the BBC Scottish Symphony Orchestra, Buffalo Philharmonic, the Louisiana Philharmonic, The Hague Philharmonic, Rochester Philharmonic, San Francisco Symphony, Orchestre Colonne (Paris), the National Philharmonic in London, the Danish Radio Symphony Orchestra, and the Bergen Philharmonic Orchestra in Norway, among others.
+He has conducted for many of the world's premier dance companies, including the New York City Ballet, The Royal Ballet (England), Martha Graham Dance Company, National Ballet of Canada, and the Australian Ballet.
+In addition, McPhee has also conducted opera, appearing with Opera Boston, the American Opera Center in New York, and Boston University Opera.

-Mr. McPhee is an Artistic Advisor for Young Audiences of Massachusetts and his work with Boston's WCRB-FM on "Kids' Classical Hour" resulted in a 1998 Gabriel Award.
+McPhee is an artistic advisor for Young Audiences of Massachusetts and his work with Boston's WCRB-FM on Kids' Classical Hour resulted in a 1998 Gabriel Award.

-Born in Philadelphia, Mr. McPhee received his L.R.A.M. from the London Royal Academy of Music and a B.M. and M.M. from the Juilliard School.
-While at Juilliard, Mr. McPhee was the recipient of a Naumburg Scholarship in Conducting and English Horn.
+Born in Philadelphia, McPhee received his licentiate from the London Royal Academy of Music and a B.M. and M.M. from the Juilliard School.
+While at Juilliard, McPhee was the recipient of a Naumburg Scholarship in Conducting and English Horn.
 He has studied with Leonard Brain, David Diamond, Thomas Stacy, Rudolf Kempe, Sixten Ehrling, and participated in master classes with Sir Georg Solti and James Levine at Juilliard.